-Question: Where can I organize my personal climbing gears?.
+Question: Where can I organize my personal climbing gear?

-Answer: If you have those climbing gears at your home bring them along with you.
-If you don’t have them, you can rent it either in Kathmandu or at Name Bazaar.
+Answer: If you have those climbing gear at your home bring them along with you.
+If you don’t have them, you can rent them either in Kathmandu or at Name Bazaar.

 Nirekha peak climbing highlights